microsoft/FabricRTA-in-a-Day/Lab1.md

         Properties:dynamic
     )
     ```
+2. Click on refresh to see the new table on the left

 ### **Challenge 2, Task 2: Use the “One-click” UI (User Interface) to ingest data from Azure blob storage**